LeoVasanko/cista/README.md

 cista -l cista.example.com
 ```

 Most admins instead find the [Caddy](https://caddyserver.com/) web server convenient for its auto TLS certificates and all.
-A proxy also allows running multiple web services or Cista instances on the same IP address.
-Caddy configuration **/etc/caddy/Caddyfile** is dead simple:
+A proxy also allows running multiple web services or Cista instances on the same IP address but different (sub)domains.

+`/etc/caddy/Caddyfile`:

 ```Caddyfile
 cista.example.com {